DRCL-USC/ogmp/readme.md

     pip3 install -r requirements.txt

-Install old version of torch (new may work but not tested)
+Install old version of torch (new may work but is not tested)

     pip3 install torch==1.13.0+cpu --extra-index-url https://download.pytorch.org/whl/cpu